guo-research-group/cod/README.md

 }
 ```
 ### 1.3 Depth Sensing Accuracy Evaluation
-Please run the following prompts to obtain a heatmap that indicate the accuracy of depth sensing, as shown in Figure XX in the paper.
+Please run the following prompts to obtain a heatmap that indicate the accuracy of depth sensing, as shown in Figure 10 in the [paper](https://arxiv.org/abs/2409.10725).
 We used to evaluate the method by a fronto parallel texture.
 You can write your own code based on **depthmap.py**.
 ```
 python ./src/heatmap.py
 ```